 The Endocannabinoid System

-Cannabinoids produce varying effects by interacting or binding with receptors in the endocannabinoid system (ECS).
-This is a complex network that oversees the creation and breakdown of endocannabinoids in the body.
-It is referred to as the bridge between the body and mind, handling key physiological and cognitive functions.
-These include appetite, digestion, mood, motor control, chronic pain, inflammation, and cardiovascular function.
+Cannabinoids produce their effects by interacting or binding with endocannabinoid system (ECS) receptors.
+The ECS is a complex network that oversees the endocannabinoid creation and breakdown in your body.
+For that reason, some people call the ECS a bridge between your body and mind.
+And it manages key physiological and cognitive functions, including appetite, digestion, mood, motor control, chronic pain, inflammation, and cardiovascular function.

 - Endocannabinoids, which bind & activate cannabinoid receptors

-- Enzymes that help the body process endocannabinoids
+- Enzymes that help your body process endocannabinoids

-- Receptors which bind cannabinoids and manage their effects.
+- Receptors which bind with cannabinoids and manage their effects.

 The ECS and Cannabinoid Receptors in the Heart

-Before diving into how cannabinoid receptors in the heart function, it’s best to define the primary receptors:
+Before diving into how cannabinoid receptors in the heart function, let’s define the primary receptors.

-CB1 receptors can be found throughout the body, but they are primarily found in the brain and spinal cord.
-Activation depends on cerebral and behavioral effects and they directly impact emotions, mood, motor control, cognition, memory and pain perception.
+We find CB1 receptors throughout the body, mostly in the brain and spinal cord.
+They’re activated depending on cerebral and behavioral effects.
+And they directly impact emotions, mood, motor control, cognition, memory and pain perception.

-These are mostly found in the peripheral nervous system and are especially associated with the immune system response and inflammation.
-When activated, they help relax the body, helping relieve pain, and induce muscle repair without affecting cognition.
+These are mostly found in your peripheral nervous system.
+So they’re closely tied to your immune system response and inflammation.
+They can help relax the body, while relieving pain, and inducing muscle repair without affecting cognition.

 Cannabinoid Receptors in the Heart: Cardiovascular Benefits